luiges90/sq/README.md

 Geometry wars with gene-based wave generator.

-Dependencies: LWJGL (not included in this repo.)
+Dependencies: LWJGL with Slick2D (not included in this repo.)

 nbproject folder included for easy setup when using NetBeans.